What is live-in care?

 What if I need help at night?

-Live-in Care Workers should be able to have an undisturbed night but are on hand if needed in an emergency.
-The standard care agreement allows for 2 disturbances of 10 minutes – this is normally for help going to the loo, or if a drink is needed.
+Live-in care workers should be able to have an undisturbed night but are on hand if needed in an emergency.
+The standard care agreement allows for two disturbances of 10 minutes – this is normally for help going to the loo, or if a drink is needed.
 In the event of regular and ongoing assistance required during the night, a review of the support/care plan will be arranged, and additional care may need to be introduced where necessary.
 This can take the form of night live-in care.

 What happens if my health suddenly becomes worse or better?